glouppe/info8006-introduction-to-ai/lecture2.md

 - A *path cost* that assigns a numeric value to each path.
   - We may also assume that the path cost corresponds to a sum of positive *step costs* $c(s,a,s')$  associated to the action $a$ in $s$ leading to $s'$.

+---

 A **solution** to a problem is an action sequence that leads from the initial state to a goal state.
-A solution quality is measured by the path cost function and an *optimal solution* has the lowest path cost among all solutions.
+- A solution quality is measured by the path cost function.
+- An *optimal solution* has the lowest path cost among all solutions.

 <span class="Q">[Q]</span> What if the environment is partially observable? non-deterministic?